-What Does Forged Mean?
+What Does Forged Mean in Manufacturing?

 Definition of Forged in Manufacturing